 - Taste for salt and add as needed.

-- Transfer to 3-quart, or larger, baking dish and top with parmesan cheese and place in oven for 25 minutes.
+- Transfer to 3-quart, or larger, prepared baking dish and top with parmesan cheese and place in oven for 25 minutes.
 Cover the dish with aluminum foil for softer stuffing or leave uncovered for a crispy crust.

 Nutritional Information